tinyrcoin/rcoin.github.io/README.md

 The RCoin wallet can be downloaded from links below:

 * Source Code: see below
+* Lightweight Wallet is included with regular downloads.
 * [Windows 64-bit Binaries](https://rcoin.surge.sh/wallet3x-win64.zip) \*(note)

 Note: We have switched to TkWallet3x.
 Wallets cannot be imported from TkWallet2x -- you must transfer all your funds to the new wallet.